 Encouraging your labradoodle to potty outside is important.
 When they potty, you need to praise them but wait for them to finish pottying first.

 Giving them praise while they are still doing their business can confuse them.
 They may want to stop or may continue peeing while getting overly excited.

-It doesn’t hurt to reward your puppy with treats every now and then but you don’t want them to expect a treat every time they potty.
+It doesn’t hurt to reward your puppy with treats now and then, but you don’t want them to expect a treat every time they potty.
 Being too treat motivated can create problems.

 Walk Around and Watch

 Often puppies will get distracted and not empty their bladders all at once.
 Walk around for a bit outside and return to your potty spot to see if they will go again.
 Make sure to encourage them when you return to the potty spot.